jaredjxyz/mutexed/README.md

 If one of my friends, let's call him thread1, wants to use my powertool, they will have to borrow it.
 ```
 // Thread1
-Locked<PowerTool> powertool = my_powertool.lock();
+Owned<PowerTool> powertool = my_powertool.own();
 // Access the powertool by dereferencing with * or ->
 ```

 This grants thread1 exclusive access to the PowerTool for as long as it needs it.
 When `powertool` goes out of scope and its destructor is called, thread 1 releases its use of PowerTool automatically, and the next thread waiting for the PowerTool borrows it.

 Let's say I have another friend, thread2, that also wants to borrow `my_powertool`, but thread1 is currently using it and modifying it.
-Thread2 calls `Locked<PowerTool> thread2_powertool = my_powertool.lock()`.
+Thread2 calls `Owned<PowerTool> thread2_powertool = my_powertool.own()`.
 But since thread1 currently has access, thread2 will wait at this point until thread1 is finished with PowerTool.

 It's just that simple!

 ## Caveats
-- If the Mutexed object is destroyed before the Locked object, that causes undefined behavior.
-The Mutexed object needs to always be alive in order for the Locked object to use the resource.
+- If the Mutexed object is destroyed before the Owned object, that causes undefined behavior.
+The Mutexed object needs to always be alive in order for the Owned object to use the resource.
 - In the current implementation, the resource is stored on the heap with a dynamic allocation.
 If that isn't okay for your program, you may want to change that behavior.

 ## It's got buzzwords!
-- RAII: access to the critical section is revoked when the Locked goes out of scope, which is also when the mutex is unlocked.
+- RAII: access to the critical section is revoked when the Owned goes out of scope, which is also when the mutex is unlocked.
-- Smart pointers: The Locked object is a pointer-like object: use -> to access the members of the critical section and use * to dereference it to get the critical section!
+- Smart pointers: The Owned object is a pointer-like object: use -> to access the members of the critical section and use * to dereference it to get the critical section!
 - Synchronization: Access to the Mutexed object is thread-safe!

 ## Usage